 Business Attire for Women – Look Professional at Work!

 Business attire for women is really important.
 Like it or not, what you wear says a lot about you as an individual.
-Whether it’s for an interview or for every-day office use, wearing the perfect outfit can go a long way to increasing your self-confidence and how your boss and co-workers see you.
+Whether it’s for an interview or for every-day office use, wearing the perfect outfit can go a long way to increase your self-confidence and how your boss and co-workers see you.
 Now just to be clear, your outfit is not the only thing that matters when it comes to your professional life.
 Your work ethic, how you get along with others, and job performance are what landed you the position and helped you keep it—but dressing appropriately helps you maintain the image of a smart, successful working woman!

-Unfortunately, the business atmosphere can sometimes be a ultra-competitive, full of politics and cliques.
+Unfortunately, the business atmosphere can sometimes be ultra-competitive, full of politics and cliques.
 No matter what kind of company you work for there will be a ladder and your instincts will be to do whatever you can to climb it.
 As we’ve said before, your clothing is not the most important thing, but it does matter.
 Dressing properly at face-to-face meetings can give you the edge and help you seal the deal.
-However, you don’t want to walk in on a potential client’s meeting and up-stage them.
+However, you don’t want to walk in on a potential client’s meeting and upstage them.
 Your outfit should be professional, tasteful, and appropriate.
 You’ll find that work attire for women can be especially important in some industries, such as the legal profession, for example.

 Before you put any thought into what you’re going to wear to your job, what you should be doing is going through that handbook and looking to see what kind of dress code—if any—your employer requires.
 Is it professional dress or business casual?
 If your employer expects something specific from your attire, it is better to follow the dress code than to improvise and show up looking fabulous.
 We know it can be hard to hold back your fashion savvy outfits in a workplace that could use a little bit of color, but first and foremost you need to dress professionally and appropriately.
 Your clothes at work should make you look good, but it should also take a step forward in representing your company.
 Let’s take a look at the different workplace attire styles—professional dress and business casual—and how you can make the most out of both.